michelem74/Docsify/Simplebookmarks.md

 # Marked 2 and Obsidian - BrettTerpstra.com

 > ## Excerpt
-> I’m not going to lie, Obsidian is really cool.
+> I’m not going to ==lie==, Obsidian is really cool.
 It’s a Markdown-based note system that has a ton of cool features, and even more with its healthy plugin community.

 ![Obsidian and Marked 2 icons](https://cdn3.brettterpstra.com/uploads/2024/04/obsidian-marked-rb.jpg "Obsidian and Marked 2 icons")